larsthorup/webteknologi-dtu/11-security/README.md

 - Put token in `Authorization` HTTP header, as a bearer token
 - Verify signature of token server-side
 - This now proves that request was made from recently authenticated user
-- Use https://jwt.io/ to decode tokens
+- Use https://jwt.io/ to debug token decoding

 ## Implementing password-less authentication with Descope magic links